-As international collaborations continue to grow at MIT, it becomes increasingly important to identify as soon as possible any potential legal, financial or implmentation issues that may be involved.
+As international collaborations continue to grow at MIT, it becomes increasingly important to identify as soon as possible any potential legal, financial or implementation issues that may be involved.
 The International Coordinating Committee (ICC) was established in 2012 to support these efforts.
-Its website and Top Ten List will familiarize Principal Investigators and department administrators with the questions they should ask as they consider new international activities.
+Its website and Top Ten Things to Consider will familiarize Principal Investigators and department administrators with the questions they should ask as they consider new international activities.

 MIT has a long history of engaging in international research activities.
-The Global MIT site provides general information on a variety of international research and educational initiatives.
-Among the larger research initiatives are:
+The Global MIT website provides general information on a variety of international research and educational initiatives.
+Among the larger initiatives are:

 - Singapore – MIT Alliance for Research and Technology Centre (SMART)